czuger/dungeon_gen/README.md

 ## Environment

 I worked with Linux Mint xfce, ruby 2.3.0 and Risretto as an image viewer.
-Could work with other environment, but could be hard (especially Windows because of RMagick).
+Could work with other environment, but will probably be hard (especially Windows because of RMagick).

 **Only people with strong knowledge in ruby and in computers in general should try to use this tool.
 It is the exact opposite of user friendly tool ;)**